Visual Artists and Artisans

 Learn about this occupation – including typical duties, education required, salary and job outlook information, job boards and more.

 Painters, sculptors and other visual artists create original paintings, drawings, sculptures, engravings and other artistic works.
+They are usually self-employed.
 (National Occupational Classification)

 Artisans and craftspersons use manual and artistic skills to design and make ornamental objects, pottery, stained glass, jewellery, rugs, blankets, other handicrafts and artistic floral arrangements.
 Artists, Artisans and Craftspersons are usually self-employed or may be employed by guilds, colleges, private studios and recreational organizations.
 Art instructors and teachers are usually employed by art schools.
 Artistic floral arrangers are usually employed in florist shops and floral departments of retail establishments.
 (National Occupational Classification)